 How it’s made: The creamy soft Arzúa-Ulloa is produced using raw or pasteurized cow’s milk and is cured for a minimum of six days.

-Why it’s special: While Arzúa-Ulloa is not the most famous type of Galician cheese (that title goes to the provocatively shaped Tetilla cheese, which is in the form of a breast), it is, in my opinion, the most delicious.
-Arzúa is fantastically creamy and rich.
-There are few more delicious desserts in the entire country than a thick piece of hearty village bread topped with a large slice of Arzúa cheese and a liberal layer of dark red, sweet membrillo (quince paste).
+This cheese is fantastically creamy and rich.
+There are few more delicious desserts in the entire country than a thick piece of hearty village bread topped with a large slice of Arzúa-Ulloa cheese and a liberal layer of sweet membrillo (quince paste).

-Cabrales
+2. Cabrales

 Where it’s from: The northern region of Asturias, near the Bay of Biscay.

-How it’s made: The milk for this strong blue cheese comes from cows, goats and sheep that have grazed solely in the Picos de Europa mountains.
+How it's made: The milk for this strong blue cheese comes from cows, goats, and sheep that have grazed solely in the Picos de Europa mountains.

 Where it’s from: The arid plains of La Mancha that cover central Spain.

-Mahón
+4. Mahón

-Where it’s from: Menorca, the second largest Balearic Island located between the Valencian coast of Spain and the Italian island of Sardinia.
+Where it's from: Menorca, the second-largest Balearic Island, located between the Valencian coast of Spain and the Italian island of Sardinia.

 How it’s made: Artisanal Mahón is made from raw cow’s milk.
 The curd is shaped into a square using a special cotton cloth called a fogasser.
 Industrially produced Mahón is often pasteurized and formed into its classic square shape using industrial molds.